bagbyte/BagLoginBundle/Resources/doc/social_login.md

 ```

 # Facebook
-Possible fields to be fetched from Facebook user profile:
+Possible fields that can be fetched from Facebook user's profile:

 - name
 - lastName